-Sign for the Palace Hotel Central Tokyo (see p298) The tradition of hosting travelers range of hospitality is diverse in every sense - style, price, the size and quality of rooms and facilities provided.
+WHERE TO STAY Sign for the Palace Hotel Central Tokyo (see p298) The tradition of hosting travelers-range of hospitality is diverse in every is so deep-rooted in Japan that every town is well endowed with welcoming places to stay.
+There are two basic classifications of accommodations: Western-style and traditional.
+No visit to Japan is complete without staying at least one night in a traditional Japanese inn. called a ryokan (see sense - style, price, the size and quality of rooms and facilities provided.
 There is also a certain amount of cultural crossover Only the quality of service is a non-variable: friendly and eager to please.
-Indeed, staff who lack communication skills in languages other than their own, willing to provide pp296-7).
-These tend to be multi-gen- nothing but the best, have been known to erational enterprises, offering a glimpse turn foreigners away rather than comprointo a more traditional way of life.
+Indeed, staff who lack communication skills in languages other than their own, willing to provide bb296-7).
+These tend to be multi-gen-nothing but the best, have been known to erational enterprises, offering a glimpse turn foreigners away rather than comprointo a more traditional way of life.
 The mise their renowned quality of service.
-HELPFUL ORGANIZATIONS Designed for overseas visitors the Welcome Inn Reservation Center (WIRC) arranges free bookings through their website for approved traditional inns (rvokan), government-run lodges, business hotels, and pensions.
+HELPFUL ORGANIZATIONS Designed for overseas visitors the Welcome Inn Reservation Center (WIRC) arranges free bookings through their website for approved traditional inns (ryokan), government-run lodges, business hotels, and pensions.
 JNTO offices (see p371) stock the Directory of Welcome Inns.
 In Japan, there are WIRC counters in the arrivals lobbies of Tokyo's Narita airport, Osaka's Kansai airport, and at Tokyo's TIC (see p387); in Kvoto, go to the tourist information office in Kyoto Station (see p158).
 Many of the traditional inns approved by the WIRC also belong to the Japanese Inn Group, which covers about 80 moderately rated ryokan that are geared to receiving mainly foreign visitors.
 The Japan Hotel Association has online information